ebol7500000/ebol7500000/README.md

-#  Ebol 7.500.000
+#  Ebol 7.5k
 - 👋 Hi, I’m @ebol7500000
-- 👀 I’m interested in webradios and art
+- 👀 I’m interested in sites and so onn
-- 💞️ I’m looking to collaborate on @gomesgomes85000
+- 💞️ I’m looking to collaborate on @scrum_team

 # Technology